yuvarajsai/learningNextJS/README.md

 ### NEXTJS approach to simplifying routing

 - file-system based routing mechanism
-- when a file is added in _pages folder_, it automatically becomes available as a route
+- when a file is added in **pages folder**, it automatically becomes available as a route
 - by mixing and matching names with nested folder structure, it is possible to pretty much define most common routing patterns

+> File name in pages folder corresponds to the route itself.